 PV Recycling Options

-Recycling your panels is essential to prolonging the life of our planet.
-Unfortunately, the united states don’t have mandatory panel recycling like Europe.
-We do, however, have recycling options and as time goes on we will continue to improve.
+Recycling solar panels is essential to prolonging the life of our planet.
+Unfortunately, unlike Europe, the United States does not have mandatory solar panel recycling programs.
+We do, however, have recycling options, and as time goes on, these options will continue to improve.

-What to Look for in a San Antonio Solar Installer?
+What Should Customers Look For in a San Antonio Solar Installer?

-Another major red flag is if they have multiple unresolved customer service complaints.
-No one is perfect and mistakes happen.
-However, if no effort was made to resolve these solar issues be prepared for a rocky ride.
+Another red flag is multiple unresolved customer complaints.
+No one is perfect — mistakes happen.
+However, if the company has made no effort to resolve or address issues, prepare for a rocky ride.